sidward14/gan-lab/README.md

 __Some Advantages of Jupyter Notebook (there are many more than this)__:
 + You have the flexibility to think about what to do with your trained model after its trained rather than all at once, such as:
-  + whether you want to save/load your trained model
+  + whether you want to save/load your trained model/learner
   + what learner.config parameters you want to change before training again
 + You can always stop the kernel during training and then resume again and it will work